-Our nationally recognized internship program affords students the opportunity to experience politics firsthand and apply what they have learned in the classroom to the real world of politics.
-Student interns make valuable networking contacts that assist them in the remainder of their formal education and their chosen careers.
+Our nationally recognized internship program gives students the opportunity to apply what they have learned in the classroom to the real world of politics.
+Student interns make valuable networking contacts that assist them in their education and careers.

-The internship program is designed around our students.
-Students are placed in the area of applied politics of greatest interest to them, such as:
+Students are placed in the area of greatest interest to them, such as:

 Kerry Battershell, Sunday Creek Horizons